 With his Duo Mickey’s Fool he has released a record, which contains thirteen own pop songs and also a solo guitar Album with his own music as well as a solo guitar album with his own pieces.
 Furthermore he recorded CD with his duo Mi Cantino (violin and guitar) with Italian music of each epoch.

-Now he is teaching classical guitar at the Musikschule Weinland Nord in canton Zurich, at the Musikschule Romanshorn in canton Thurgau and performing concerts in several formations such as with his duo Mi Cantino with his partner, the violinist Polina Nikiforova.
+Now he is teaching classical guitar at the Musikschule Weinland Nord in canton Zurich and performing concerts in several formations such as with his duo Mi Cantino with his partner, the violinist Polina Nikiforova.

 Fulvio D’Agostino is an active painter besides that.

 As an adolescent he started to learn intensively the artistic craft with his father.
 For him the work at the atelier was like an artist’s workshop, at which was taught everything.
 From stretching canvas up to theory of color, drawing and composition.
 On the basis of this he began to develop his own a little bit post-impressionistic style.
-His main influence is Vincent van Gogh.
-As an artist he is doing private orders and exhibits his works in art galleries as well.
+His main influence is Vincent van Gogh, HR Giger and Salvador Dalí.
+As an artist he is doing private orders and exhibits his works in art galleries.